mpalmer/action-validator/CONTRIBUTING.md

 ## Snapshot Tests
 A snapshot test is performed when we execute the cli and capture `stdout`, `stderr`, and/or an exit code.
-When the tests is run, the results of the test must exactly match those of the previous run.
+When the tests are run, the results of the test must exactly match those of the previous run.
 For this project, the snapshot tests are named in the format `{next_id}_{whats_being_tested}` (e.g. `011_remote_checks_failure`).

 If you have made changes which will change the output of the program and cause snapshots to fail, you can run